RoadieHQ/marketing-site/content/docs/tech-insights/track-datadog-slos/index.md

 - Access to your system's components: Ensure you have the necessary permissions to access the components you want to track.
 - Defined SLOs in at least one of the components.

-With Roadie’s Tech Insights feature, there’s an easier way.
+With Roadie's Tech Insights feature, there's an easier way.
 In this tutorial, we’re going to:

-1. Setup Datadog integration.
+1. Set up Datadog integration.
 2. Automatically scan Components in the Backstage catalog and record how many SLOs are defined for each.
-3. Visualise the distribuition of SLOs defined count.
+3. Visualize the distribution of SLOs defined count.
-4. Create a check to verify if at least one SLO is defined for each component
+4. Create a check to verify if at least one SLO is defined for each component.

 As we go through this process, you’ll learn: